 Can I put my account in my parents' name?
 What about a deposit?

 At your parents' request, your utility service may be put in their name.
-They will need to complete a "Request for Utility Service" application (which must be notarized) and mail it to Greenville Utilities, PO Box 1847, Greenville, NC 27835-1847, attn: Customer Service.
+They can apply online by clicking here or they will need to complete a "Request for Utility Service" application (which must be notarized) and mail it to Greenville Utilities, PO Box 1847, Greenville, NC 27835-1847, attn: Customer Service.
 A "letter of credit" from your parents' power company should be included with the application.
 You can download the application here or pick one up at GUC's Main Office (401 S. Greene Street) or at GUC Express (509 SE Greenville Blvd.).

 You can also set up the account in your name.
-Click here to get started.
+Click here to find out more and get started.

 In either case, the initial deposit is set in accordance with the various services required along with the applicant's credit score.
 If you or your parents have established a good payment history with Greenville Utilities or another utility company, a deposit may not be required.
 A current Greenville Utilities' customer can cosign for you in lieu of paying a deposit.
 Cosigners must be current GUC customers, with a good payment history and at least 2 years of active service (for a homeowner) or 5 years of active service (for renters).
-When your bill is paid before the due date for one year, you may qualify to have your deposit credited to your account.
+After being a Greenville Utilities customer for one year, you may qualify to have your deposit credited to your account.

 Click here for more information about deposits and credit policies.